SELF GUIDED AUDIO TOURS HAWAII

 In this guide, we’ll share loads of tips to help you plan your summer trip to Tahoe.
 You’ll find:

-Know Before You Go: Planning a Trip to Lake Tahoe in Summer
+Know Before You Go: Planning a Summer Trip to Lake Tahoe

 So … where exactly is Lake Tahoe?
 For those who don’t live nearby, this question can seem confusing.
 Is it in Nevada … or is it in California?

-In order to successfully plan a trip to Tahoe in the summer, you must make your reservations well in advance – at least three to four months ahead of time if you want to secure lodging in June, July, or August.
+In order to successfully plan a trip to Tahoe in the summer, you must make your reservations well in advance — at least three to four months ahead of time if you want to secure lodging between Memorial Day and Labor Day weekends.

 How Cold is Lake Tahoe in Summer?